Xenu: Scientology doctrine

 OT III also deals with Incident I, set four quadrillion years ago.
+(Scientific consensus places the age of the universe at approximately 13.8 billion years old.)
 In Incident I, the unsuspecting thetan was subjected to a loud snapping noise followed by a flood of luminescence, then saw a chariot followed by a trumpeting cherub.
 After a loud set of snaps, the thetan was overwhelmed by darkness.
 It is described that these traumatic memories alone separate thetans from their static (natural, godlike) state.
-Modern astronomers have found that the universe is 13.7 billion years old, making this "Incident 1" simply impossible.

 Hubbard uses the existence of body thetans to explain many of the physical and mental ailments of humanity which, he says, prevent people from achieving their highest spiritual levels.
 OT III tells the Scientologist to locate body thetans and release them from the effects of Incidents I and II.
 This is accomplished in solo auditing, where the Scientologist holds both cans of an E-meter in one hand and asks questions as an auditor.
 The Scientologist is directed to find a cluster of body thetans, address it telepathically as a cluster, and take first the cluster, then each individual member, through Incident II, then Incident I if needed.
 Hubbard warns that this is a painstaking procedure, and that OT levels IV to VII are necessary to continue dealing with one's body thetans.

 The Church of Scientology has objected to the Xenu story being used to paint Scientology as science fiction fantasy.
 Hubbard's statements concerning the R6 implant have been a source of contention.
 Critics and some Christians state that Hubbard's statements regarding R6 prove that Scientology doctrine is incompatible with Christianity, despite the Church's statements to the contrary.
 In "Assists", Hubbard says: